SadeghNK/ID3-Decision-Tree/README.md

 # Binary Decision Tree
-Matlab implementation of recursive binary decision tree on MONK datasets. this was done as a college assignment.
+Matlab implementation of recursive binary decision tree on MONK datasets.

+this was done as a college assignment about a year ago.

 in part A, a simple decision tree is made for 3 monk datasets and accuracies are calculated.